-The proposal seeks development consent for alterations and additions to an existing semiattached dwelling approved under Complying Development Certificate CDC/2016/176.
+The proposal seeks development consent for alterations and additions to an existing semidetached dwelling approved under CDC/2016/176.
 The works include the following:

-• Infill an existing void area located above the existing ground floor kitchen to provide a new first floor bedroom.
+• Infill of an existing void area located above the existing ground floor kitchen to provide for a new first floor bedroom.